stumptownlabs/stumptownlabs.github.io/docs/containers/README.md

 - If you are using containers in a production environment (such as Kubernetes), Stumptown Labs recommends using immutable tags.
 This ensures that your deployment is not affected if a new revision inadvertently breaks existing functionality.

--If you are using containers for development, Stumptown Labs suggests using rolling tags.
+- If you are using containers for development, Stumptown Labs suggests using rolling tags.
 This ensures that you are always using the latest version.
 Rolling tags also make it easier to use a specific version of a development tool.

 ## Useful Links
 To learn more, consider visiting the following links: